fcn06/swarm/README.md

 ## Running Components

-You first need to compile the workspace
+You first need to compile the workspace (before you execute cargo run.
+This will force update Cargo.lock)
 ```
 bash
     cargo build